elmaxiboy/x-scraper/README.md

 Make sure to have [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) installed, then run:

 **Note: Depending on your local environment you might need extra libraries or compilers (cmake, rustc...) to install the requirements.txt thoroughly.
-Please pay attention to the terminal messages and make sure to install everything**
+Please pay attention to the terminal messages and make sure to install everything.**

 ``` sh
 pip install -r requirements.txt